 His warning had come weeks earlier.
 He had said: "In the first fortnight in June I will be ready to strike a great coup on the distances that are dear to my heart—the 5000 meters and the Mile."
 At that time Jazy held world records in the 2000 meters and the 3000 meters.
 Sadly he walked toward the infield.
 Jazy had very much wanted Snell's record, and he thought it had escaped him.
 He hardly glanced up as the public address speaker began to crackle.

-"Three minutes fifty-three and six-tenths seconds—a new world record!" the announcer shouted.
+"3 minutes, 53 and 6-tenths seconds—a new world record!" the announcer shouted.

 Continue reading at: si.com/vault

 SI photo below: Jazy en route to his Mile WR